scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

-In fact, it is impossible for us to design a monadic data type that implements error accumulating semantics without breaking the consistency rules between these two methods.
+In fact, it is impossible for us to design a monadic data type that implements error accumulating semantics without breaking the consistency of these two methods.

 Fortunately, Cats provides
 a data type called `Validated`